 Sometimes, banks might offer special promotional packages.
 If you engage the services of a mortgage broker, he would be able to provide you updated information on such promotions which could translate to additional interest savings for you.

 Why is it better to apply loan through a Competent and Trustworthy Mortgage Broker?

-Basically, an independent mortgage broker who knows your requirements can help you zoom in on the most attractive home loan packages OR in some cases, help you find the bank that can meet your loan requirement.
+Basically, an independent mortgage broker who knows your requirements can help you zoom in on the most attractive home loan packages.
+In some cases, an experienced mortgage broker can also help you find the bank that can best meet your loan requirement.
 You will also be kept informed of the latest changes in rates or other terms by banks.
 You typically do not have to pay for the service of a mortgage broker as banks pay them a fee as they also help banks save on staff costs and resources.